Cardinals vs. Angels Player Props Betting Odds

-Shohei Ohtani and Paul Goldschmidt are two of the players with prop bets available when the Los Angeles Angels and the St. Louis Cardinals meet at Busch Stadium on Tuesday (beginning at 7:45 PM ET).
+Player prop bet odds for Paul Goldschmidt and others are available when the Los Angeles Angels visit the St. Louis Cardinals at Busch Stadium on Wednesday at 7:45 PM ET.

 Bet on this matchup or its props with DraftKings!